More About Fleas

 After each blood meal, female fleas lay four to eight smooth, round, light-coloured, sticky eggs.
 Eggs laid on a host can easily fall or be brushed off.
 High concentrations are usually present in pet bedding, boxes or kennels.

 Eggs hatch into very small, hairy, worm-like larvae that are whitish with brownish heads.
-The larvae are about 1.5 mm long and may grow to five mm.
+They are about 1.5 mm long and may grow to five mm.
 During this time they avoid light and are sensitive to changes in humidity and temperature.
 Flea larvae feed on organic debris, their own cast skins and on dried blood present in the excrement of adult fleas.
-Larvae can survive for up to 200 days in unfavourable conditions and can travel distances of up to 30 cm per minute.
-Flea larvae will coil around the nearest object, often carpet fibres, in order to avoid the suction of a vacuum.
+They can survive for up to 200 days in unfavourable conditions and can travel distances of up to 30 cm per minute.
+They will coil around the nearest object, often carpet fibres, in order to avoid the suction of a vacuum.

 In the third stage of development, flea larvae spin silken cocoons covered with particles of dust, fibres, sand and organic debris.
-Within this cocoon, the larvae metamorphose in the shape of adult fleas.
+Within this cocoon, they metamorphose in the shape of adult fleas.
 They are white in colour at the onset and change to brown before emerging.

 Adult fleas are small, dark brown or reddish brown insects ranging in length from 1 to 4 mm.
 Their bodies are flattened from side to side allowing them to move easily through hair or fur.
 Although they are wingless, their stout hind legs are well adapted for jumping.
 Fleas can jump a maximum distance of 20 cm vertically and 41 cm horizontally.
 Their comb-like, spiny legs make it difficult to detach fleas from a host.
 Adult fleas may remain in the pupal chamber for several months until favourable conditions, such as increased temperature and carbon dioxide concentrations, favour their emergence.
 Vibrations indicating the presence of a host also stimulate their emergence.
 This explains why fleas in unoccupied homes become active as soon as humans or pets re-enter.